 The risk assessment process should identify and document following risk factors:

 - using more intensive (harmful, injurious) violence

-- controlling but also dependent on victim
+- controlling the victim but also depending on her/him.

 Suspect has previously

 - used physical violence

 - stalked the victim

 - used sexual violence

 - previous criminal record entries